-During non-storm conditions, PSEG Long Island will reach out to the LSE customers on a semi-annual basis, in order to advise them of:
+During non-storm conditions, PSEG Long Island's Customer Safeguard Solutions (CSS) team will reach out to LSE customers on a semi-annual basis, in order to advise them of:

-- The potential for power outages that would affect the supply to their medical equipment - Options and actions for advanced preparation and planning for their own safety and security - Emergency services available, along with appropriate contact information - LSE enrollment guidelines including required documentation and annual recertification - The importance of providing the most accurate and multiple contact numbers for use during outage events
+- The potential for power outages that would affect the supply to their medical equipment - Options and actions for advanced preparation and planning for their own safety and security - Emergency services available, along with appropriate contact information - LSE enrollment guidelines including required documentation and annual recertification - The importance of providing the most accurate and multiple contact numbers including emergency contacts for use during outage events

 Customers are reminded that designation as a LSE customer is not considered a restoration priority, and service will be restored as quickly and safely as possible, following normal prioritization and safety guidelines.
 PSEG Long Island does not assign LSE customers with an elevated priority in OMS.
+However, when all other conditions are equal, an outage with LSE customers will be prioritized over an outage without any LSE customers (such as two single customers jobs, where one is LSE).

-In addition to the semi-annual outreach, CSRs interacting with LSE customers on a daily basis will verify that all contact information on the account is correct, making updates as needed.
+In addition to the semi-annual outreach, CSRs interacting with LSE customers on a daily basis will verify that all contact information on the account is accurate and current making updates as needed.

-Considering the vulnerable nature of this segment of the customer population serviced by PSEG Long Island, procedures are in place to reach out to LSE customers before, during, and after a large-scale storm or electric system emergency when extended outages are expected to last more than 48 hours.
+Considering the vulnerable nature of this segment of the customer population serviced by PSEG Long Island, procedures are in place to contact to LSE customers before, during, and after a large-scale storm or electric system emergency when extended outages are expected to last more than 48 hours.

-The process and reports described in this section are designed to comply with all requirements of 16 NYCRR Part 105, and are focused on the following objectives:
+The process and reports described in this section are designed to comply with all requirements of 16 NYCRR Part 105, and are focused on the following requirements:

-- Establishing and maintaining contact with LSE customers prior to, during and after an event, to ensure that they are apprised of the most current restoration information - Ensuring that automated outbound campaigns to contact LSE customers are scheduled and completed within 24 hours of the expected start of any forecasted large scale event - Confirming the wellness status of LSE customers affected by power outages - Per the DPS Emergency Response Performance Measures: - Ensuring that staffing, automation, and operating procedures are in effect to contact 80% of the LSE customers affected by outages, within 12 hours from the start of restoration for the event - Tracking whether 100% of affected LSE customers were contacted or referred to an emergency service agency, within 24 hrs

-- Ensuring that at least one additional attempt is made within the same 12 hour period to contact any LSE customer who was not contacted on the first attempt - Ensuring that within 24 hours of the start of the event, LSE customers that have lost power must have been either - Directly contacted by speaking with an agent of the utility - o Visited by a PSEG Long Island Community Outreach Liaison - Referred to an emergency services agency(e.g., police or fire department, county OEM or NYC EOC, other human services or volunteer agency etc.) for further direct contact attempts - o Restored within that time limit
+- Establishing and maintaining contact with LSE customers prior to, during and after an event, to ensure that they are apprised of the most current restoration information - Ensuring that automated outbound campaigns to contact LSE customers are scheduled and completed within 24 hours of the expected start of any forecasted large scale event - Confirming the wellness status of LSE customers affected by power outages - Per the DPS Emergency Response Performance Measures: - Ensuring that staffing, automation, and operating procedures are in effect to contact 80% of the LSE customers affected by outages, within 12 hours from the start of restoration for the event - Tracking whether 100% of affected LSE customers were contacted or referred to an emergency service agency, within 24 hrs - Ensuring that at least one additional attempt is made within the same 12 hour period to contact any LSE customer that was not contacted on the first attempt - Ensuring that within 24 hours of the start of the event, LSE customers that have lost power must have been either - Directly contacted by speaking with an agent of the utility - Visited by a PSEG Long Island Outreach Liaison - Referred to an emergency services agency (e.g., police or fire department, county OEM or NYC EOC, other human services or volunteer agency etc.) for further direct contact attempts - Restored within that time limit